 The Club adopts a zero-tolerance policy towards any form of racism, anti-social behaviour and discrimination at the Britannia Stadium and we are pro-active in our attempts to maintain this.

-Any complaints received regarding discriminatory behaviour are closley monitored by stewards, and where necessary, working in liaison with the police who are on duty within the Stadium, appropriate action is taken as a result of this monitoring procedure.
+Any complaints received regarding discriminatory behaviour are closely monitored by stewards, and where necessary, working in liaison with the police who are on duty within the Britannia Stadium, appropriate action is taken as a result of this monitoring procedure.

-To report any offensive chanting or behaviour during the match: Text 07920 448570 (With stand, row, seat number, description of the offender and incident).
+To report any offensive chanting or behaviour during the match: Text 07920 448570 (quoting the stand name, row number, seat number, description of the offender and incident).

 All information will be treated in the strictest confidence.
 Please respect your fellow spectators by refraining from persistent standing.

 Please note that smoking is not permitted inside the Britannia Stadium (which includes the smoking of electronic cigarettes or any other vapour omitting substitutes).

-The Club works proactively alongside and with other agencies such as Kick it Out, Show Racism the Red Card, Stoke-on-Trent City Council to promote inclusion and celebrate diversity.
+The Club works proactively alongside and with other agencies such as Kick it Out, Show Racism the Red Card and Stoke-on-Trent City Council to promote inclusion and celebrate diversity.